 6.3.1.1.2 CSI only

 If cqi-BitsPerSubband is configured, this Clause 6.3.1.1.2 applies by taking Subband CQI as Subband differential CQI and replacing the corresponding number of bits 2 by 4.

+If csi-ReportSubConfig is configured, for a corresponding CSI sub-report, the bitwidth of a CSI field of the CSI sub-report is determined following the procedure in this clause 6.3.1.1.2 by taking configurations in CSI-ReportSubConfig when applicable.
+If csi-ReportSubConfig configures a list of CSI-RS resource IDs, for the determination of the bitwdith of a CRI field, the value of KsCSI-RS is the number of CSI-RS resources configured in the corresponding csi-ReportSubConfig.

 The bitwidth for PMI of codebookType=typeI-SinglePanel with 2 CSI-RS ports is 2 for Rank=1 and 1 for Rank=2, according to Clause 5.2.2.2.1 in [6, TS 38.214].